Week 7: The Book of Abraham

 - Michael D. Rhodes, “A Translation and Commentary of the Joseph Smith Hypocephalus,” BYU Studies 17, no. 3 (Spring 1977): 1–13; and “The Joseph Smith Hypocephalus…Twenty Years Later” (1997).

 - “Explanation to Accompany Facsimile 2, circa 15 March 1842,” The Joseph Smith Papers.
 The earliest known copy of Facsimile 2 is a hand-drawn document that shows the lacunae (portions that were missing) in the original Egyptian manuscript.
 These lacunae were filled in (probably using other portions of Joseph Smith’s papyrus) for Reuben Hedlock’s woodcut that was published in Times and Seasons 3, no. 10 (15 March 1842).
-Hedlock’s version became the source of Facsimile 2 in all subsequent publications of the Book of Abraham, including our modern edition.
+Hedlock’s version became the source of Facsimile 2 in all subsequent publications of the Book of Abraham, including the one in the current edition of the Pearl of Great Price.

 Take a behind-the-scenes look at the Joseph Smith papyri, the Book of Abraham manuscripts, and the original Times and Seasons newspaper that first published the Book of Abraham.
 Historian Robin Scott Jensen gives a hands-on tour of these rarely-seen artifacts.